I want to share with you a long-held fallacy that advertising is effective. It’s not.

 With the annual budget of over $40 million, the dancing raisins managed to generate nearly $200 million in revenue via the sales of secondary products (dolls, mugs, T-Shirts, etc.)

 The sales of raisins skyrocketed as well, at first.
-Mostly due to breakfast cereal manufacturers who jumped on the bandwagon and increased the number of raisins in their cereals and joined in the advertising.
+Mostly due to breakfast cereal manufacturers who jumped on the bandwagon and increased the number of raisins in their cereals and.

 And then came the crash all tumblin’ down.